jhaprashant079/file_forensic_reporter/README.md

 # How to use:
 Clone this repository to you device and go to file_forensic_reporter directory and use the follwing command: python3 ffr.py <file_path>
+Report is stored as Report.md.Open it and see the result of this tool.

 # Supported file formats
 png.jpg,bmp,rtf,txt,docx,docm,xlsx,pdf,zip and wav file type